 I want to clean & polish copper tips ( tellurium copper ) the size of a small thimble ( See letter 7563 ).
 Marc Green suggested me to look for chemical polishing.
 I saw in other letters the acid mixture could be replaced by sulfuric/H2O2 pickle.

-- What is the proper mix H2SO4/H2O2?
+What is the proper mix H2SO4/H2O2?

-- Is 10 to 12% H2O2 strong enough to do the job?
+Is 10 to 12% H2O2 strong enough to do the job?

-- What % of ethylene glycol is the best?
+What % of ethylene glycol is the best?

-- How long are the parts dip in the solution?
+How long are the parts dip in the solution?

-- How this process compares to the acid technique?
+How this process compares to the acid technique?

 Again I really appreciate your help.
 Thanks.

-- Montreal Qc.
+Yves Duhamel - Montreal Qc.
 Canada

-Disclaimer: It's not possible to diagnose a finishing problem or the hazards of an operation via these pages.
+Disclaimer: It's not possible to fully diagnose a finishing problem or the hazards of an operation via these pages.
 All information presented is for general reference and does not represent a professional opinion nor the policy of an author's employer.
-The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations may be deliberately harmful.
+The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations might be harmful.

-If you need a product/service, please check these Directories:
+If you are seeking a product or service related to metal finishing, please check these Directories: